Justintime50/dots/README.md

 # Show the list of dotfiles installed
 dots_list

-# To update Dots once it's a submodule in your Dotfiles project, run the following
+# Update the Dots submodule in your dotfiles project
-git submodule update --remote dots
+dots_update
 ```

 **Dots Shell Initialization Message**